replicatedhq/replicated-field-labs/instruqt/closing-information-gap/04-adding-to-the-chart/assignment.md

 slug: adding-to-the-chart
 id: 5gjk0ex2xofz
 type: challenge
-title: Adding the Support Bundle to the Harbor Helm Chart
+title: Adding the Support Bundle to the Slackernews Helm Chart
 teaser: Learn how to incorporate your support bundle into your chart
 notes:
 - type: text
-  contents: Time to add your support bundle definition to the Harbor Helm chart
+  contents: Time to add your support bundle definition to the Slackernews Helm chart
 tabs:
 - title: Shell
   type: terminal